 - Wright, S. When Someone You Love Has Dementia.

-Sink, K., et al. Moderate Alcohol Intake Is Associated With Nearly 40% Lower Risk of Dementia.
-Paper at Alzheimer’s Assn Int Conf., Vienna, Aust.
+- Sink, K., et al. Moderate Alcohol Intake Is Associated With Nearly 40% Lower Risk of Dementia.
+Alzheimer’s Assn Int Conf., Vienna, Aust.
 Also Fauber, J. Study shows alcohol might reduce risk of Alzheimer’s, J Sent

-This site is informational only.
-Thus, it gives no advice on the finding that alcohol lowers dementia risk.
+- This site gives no advice.
+Thus it gives no advice on the finding that alcohol lowers dementia risk.